How to

 radiation, like that coming from electrical wires (50 or 60 hertz).
 The better models can also show some

-higher frequencies (thousands of hertz, kilo hertz), which come from some
+higher frequencies (thousands of hertz, kilohertz), which come from some

 electronic appliances, such as power supplies.